 If snakes became extinct, the prey population that snakes feed on would grow, and the predators that feed on snakes may die out.
 These effects would ripple through the ecosystem and cause considerable damage.
 Also, some people rely on the economic value of snakes so they would lose their jobs.

 Threats to snakes mean that these scenarios are not unlikely.
 They won’t affect every snake species because there are around 3,600.
-But hundreds are threatened, endangered, or declining.
+But hundreds of species are threatened, endangered, or declining.

 Are Snakes Endangered?